 Production schedule and deadlines

 Our magazine issues are planned out months ahead of time, so remember to contact us early and plan to submit your materials accordingly.
-Because the magazine is published six times a year (February, April, June, August, October, December), advance planning is vital.
+Because the magazine is published seasonally four times a year, advance planning is vital.
 If your article or idea is tied to a specific date or season, contact the editor as soon as possible (six months to a year in advance is not too soon).